LTUC/amman-dotnet-401d2/Curriculum/Class31/lab/README.md

 ### Guidance

 **User story 1:** Much like we did in the demo, add default roles to your application.
 Add both "Member" and "Admin" at minimim.
-Do not hardcode each user into the roles, have an Enum or an external class with constant values.
+Do not hard code each user into the roles, have an Enum or an external class with constant values.

 Update both your registration and login to either assign a role to a user, or capture the role of the user.
 If they are an admin, redirect them to the Admin Dashboard US2 is creating.
 If they are a member, redirect them